Stephane Milhim

-Stephane Milhim (born November 20, 1990) is a former offensive guard.
-He played college football at UMass.
+Stephane Milhim (born November 20, 1990) is a former offensive guard who played college football at UMass.

 High school career

 Milhim attended Charles W. Flanagan High School in Pembroke Pines, Florida.
-As an offensive lineman he was a Sun-Sentinel All-County Honorable Mention who played in the Broward County North-South All-Star game, he was also named Team MVP as a senior.
+As an offensive lineman, he was a Sun-Sentinel All-County Honorable Mention who played in the Broward County North-South All-Star game, he was also named Team MVP as a senior.

 College career

 Milhim signed a national letter of intent with UMass.
-After redshirting in 2008 Milhim would go on to play in 40 games over the next four seasons, including starting 37 of them.
+After redshirting in 2008, he played in 40 games over the next four seasons, including starting 37 of them.
 Although primarily a tackle, Milhim showed versatility over his career by playing all five positions on the offensive line.

 Professional career

-After being graded as a seventh-round pick in the 2013 NFL Draft, Milhim went undrafted and signed with the Jacksonville Jaguars.
+After being graded as a seventh-round pick in the 2013 NFL draft, Milhim went undrafted and signed with the Jacksonville Jaguars.
 He was placed on injured reserve on August 7, 2013.

-Milhim was released on May 2, 2014.
+Milhim was released by Jacksonville on May 2, 2014.